-Field Trips: (Field trips are not allowed during the pandemic due to health protocols).
+Field Trips

 Field trips are privileges planned by teachers and approved by the school administration with educational purposes as the primary objective and in light of financial considerations.
 They are considered an extension of the school day and the code of conduct will apply.
 Students may be denied participation if they fail to meet academic or behavior requirements.
 Students must adhere to school dress code regulations.